SnowPilotOrg/etl/SPEC.md

 - **delete**: An operation that removes existing records.
 - **row**: A schema representing the structure of data for read operations.
 - **insert**: A schema defining the structure for creating new records.
-- **relationships**: Information describing how streams are related to each other, including foreign key constraints and cardinality.
+- **relationships**: Information describing how collections are related to each other, including foreign key constraints and cardinality.
-- **Stream id**: A unique identifier for a data stream, used for programmatic reference and to unambiguously identify streams across the system.
+- **collection id**: A unique identifier for a data collection, used for programmatic reference and to unambiguously identify collections across the system.
-- **Stream name**: A human-readable name for a data stream, suitable for display in user interfaces or reports.
+- **collection name**: A human-readable name for a data collection, suitable for display in user interfaces or reports.
-- **Operation schemas**: Specific schemas for different operations (row, insert, update, upsert, delete) within a stream.
+- **Operation schemas**: Specific schemas for different operations (row, insert, update, upsert, delete) within a collection.
 - **discover**: Subcommand for invoking the discovery mode of a Snowpilot connector (e.g., `snowpilot discover`).
-- **extract**: Subcommand for running a Snowpilot connector in extract (source) mode (e.g., `snowpilot extract --config config.json --stream=<stream_id> --fields=id,email,name`).
+- **extract**: Subcommand for running a Snowpilot connector in extract (source) mode (e.g., `snowpilot extract --config config.json --collection=<collection_id> --fields=id,email,name`).
-- **load**: Subcommand for running a Snowpilot connector in load (destination) mode (e.g., `snowpilot load --config config.json --stream=<stream_id> --operation=<operation_name> --fields=email,firstname,lastname`).
+- **load**: Subcommand for running a Snowpilot connector in load (destination) mode (e.g., `snowpilot load --config config.json --collection=<collection_id> --operation=<operation_name> --fields=email,firstname,lastname`).
-- **--stream**: Flag used to specify the stream ID to extract from or load to.
+- **--collection**: Flag used to specify the collection ID to extract from or load to.
 - **--fields**: Flag used to specify a comma-separated list of fields to extract or load.
 - **--operation**: Flag used in load mode to specify the operation type (e.g., insert, update, upsert).